The Season of Epiphany

 From there, the season continues until the Tuesday before Ash Wednesday, lasting anywhere from four to nine weeks, depending on the date of Easter.

-Where Christmas focuses on the birth of Christ, Epiphany focuses on the unveiling of who He is.
+Where Christmas focuses on the birth of Christ, Epiphany focuses on the unveiling of who He was as his ministry unfolds.

 What Epiphany Celebrates